Toa0315/ecommer-/README.md

-To use this script, you will need the following packages installed in your pythong prpject: pip install django pip install pillow pip install wheel pip install setup tool
+To use this script, install the requirements.txt in the project. <3